-Buildings 36 years
+Buildings

-The fair value of the Company's investment properties as of December 31, 2022 was \$127,708 thousand.
+The fair value of the Company's investment properties as of December 31, 2024 and 2023 were both \$127,708 thousand.
 The fair value valuation had been performed by the management of the Company using the valuation model that market participants would use in determining the fair value.
 The valuation was arrived at by reference to market evidence of transaction prices for similar properties.
-The Company management were evaluation, the fair value did not have material impact during December 31, 2023.
+The Company management were evaluation, the fair value did not have material impact during the year of 2024.